sli0111/MNIST/README.md

 * Introduction
 * What is the MNIST dataset?
+* A Quick Review of KNN
-* Classification models: KNN, Naive Bayes, and Logistic
+* Digit Classification in Code and Three techniques to improve KNN
-* Code
-* Challenges
 * Summary

 ### Introduction